 Hey, Betty!
 Betty Crocker!
 You forgot the strawberries.

 Want more easy, super-healthy snack recipes?
-You can instantly download the expanded second edition of Healthy Snacks to Go for just $8.95.
+Check out the expanded second edition of Healthy Snacks to Go.
 This is an 85-page book full of tips and recipes for 45 different snacks like:

 - 15 different “Larabar” recipes